HouseAlwaysWin/GodotExternalDebugAttachPlugin/addons/external_debug_attach/README.md

 ### Process Not Found (PID)
 - Ensure the project is built with C#.
 - Try increasing the **Attach Delay Ms**.

-### Rider Fails to Attach
-- Check if the Rider Path is correct.
-- Check if the Solution Path is correct.
-- Check the Godot Editor Output console for error messages.

 ### VS Code Fails to Attach
 - Ensure the C# extension is installed.